TheLineAnimation/playblast-plus/docs/_sources/paragraphs/deploying.rst.txt

     PYTHONPATH = {PLAYBLAST PLUS FOLDER}

-Running from a networked drive is the prefered route for a Studio install, as the PYTHONPATH environment varibale can be set via something like Active directory, or within a pipeline loder like OpenPype/Ayon.
+Running from a networked drive is the preferred route for a Studio install, as the PYTHONPATH environment varibale can be set via something like Active directory, or within a pipeline loader like OpenPype/Ayon.
 You could keep the `playblast plus` folder marked with the version release.
 This way, you would have a flexxible way to update and test new versions, as you can point the python path at the specific version for each DCC version

 Launching the UI
 ------------------

 This should be an identical call regardless of host.
-Playblast Plus is executed via a launch.py script, which detects the host executable and imports the relevant DCC-centrict modules.
+Playblast Plus is executed via a launch.py script, which detects the host executable and imports the relevant DCC-centric modules.

 .. code:: python